walkermatt/foss4g-uk-2025-postgis-qgis-triggers/slides.md

 ## Event Triggers

-Custom logic executed when database objects are updated with commands such as `CREATE TABLE`, `ALTER TABLE` etc.
+Custom logic executed when database objects are updated with commands such as `CREATE TABLE`, `ALTER TABLE` etc. (DDL - Data Definition Language)

 * Event triggers are fired either at the **start** or **end** of a **command** as per [Event Trigger Firing Matrix][event-trigger-matrix].